tworoniak/ui-design-systems-lab/README.md

 The purpose of **UI Systems Lab** is to move beyond simply “using a component library” and instead understand:

 - how different systems approach **UI architecture**
-- where **unstyled primitives** shine
+- when **unstyled primitives** are the best foundation
-- when **editable local components** are most useful
+- when **editable component code** is the best long-term strategy
-- when a **prebuilt library** is the fastest and most practical choice
+- when a **full component library** delivers the fastest results

-Rather than building random isolated demos, this project uses consistent side-by-side comparisons across real product UI patterns.
+Rather than building isolated demos, the project uses **consistent side-by-side implementations of real UI patterns**.

 ---

 ## 🧰 Tech Stack

+Core technologies used in the project:

 - **React**
 - **TypeScript**
 - **Vite**
 - **React Router**
 - **Tailwind CSS**

+UI systems explored:

 - **Radix UI**
 - **shadcn/ui**
 - **MUI**

+Additional libraries:

 - **Lucide React**
 - **Sonner**
+- **Framer Motion**

 ---

 ## 📚 What This Project Covers

-The app is organized into pages that compare the same pattern in all three systems.
+The application is organized into pages that compare the same UI pattern across all three systems.

 ### Included sections

+### Comparison Pages

 - **Buttons**
 - **Forms**